verbb/formie/docs/developers/events.md

 ## Field Events

 ### The `modifyDefaultValue` event
 The event that is triggered when preparing a field's default value.
-You can use this on any class that includes the `FormFieldTrait` trait.
+You can use this on any class that extends the `verbb\formie\base\Field` class.

 Modify the `value` event property to set the value used.